GREG WARREN MP – LABOR SHADOW MINISTER FOR LOCAL GOVERNMENT

-“Aside from the obvious risks posed by mass gatherings, the risks posed by and to candidates whilst out and about could also compromise the health and safety of many across the Hunter.”
+“Aside from the obvious risks posed by mass gatherings, the risks posed by and to candidates whilst out and about could also compromise the health and safety of many in Singleton.”

-Clayton Barr MP, Shadow Minister for the Hunter said delaying the elections would ensure the health and wellbeing of residents and candidates across the Hunter will not be compromised unnecessarily.
+Clayton Barr MP, State Member for Cessnock said delaying the elections would ensure the health and wellbeing of residents and candidates in the Singleton Shire will not be compromised unnecessarily.

 “This is a sensible and practical solution in the name of public safety during what is an unprecedented and unpredictable time.

 Mr Barr added: “There are more pressing matters for our community to focus on in the short-term.”

 “We all need to be extra vigilant and make some tough decisions in order to protect our local community in Singleton.”